Zachary Taylor National Cemetery: Today

 The cemetery is currently closed to new interments.
 However, space may be available in the same grave site for eligible family members.
 It is administered by the National Cemetery Administration, a division of the Department of Veterans Affairs.

-The cemetery is the burial site of two Medal of Honor recipients, Sergeant Willie Sandlin (World War I), United States Army, and Sergeant John C. Squires (World War II), United States Army.
+The cemetery is the burial site of one Medal of Honor recipient, Sergeant John C. Squires (World War II), United States Army.
 Also, United States Air Force Lieutenant General Roscoe Charles Wilson is buried there.

 The Taylor family section is at the rear of the national cemetery.
 The vault in which Zachary Taylor was first buried still stands near the 1926 mausoleum.
 Soldiers from Fort Knox engage in a wreath-laying ceremony every November 24, the anniversary of Zachary Taylor's birth.

-The cemetery also contains the war graves of three British Army soldiers who died on the same day (18 March 1944) in the World War II.
+The cemetery also contains the war graves of three British Army soldiers who died on the same day (March 18, 1944) in World War II.